 Even in these modest settings, the iridescent green sheen of this remarkable plant strongly hints at its landscaping potential.

 While the landscaping uses for sheet moss are only limited by the grower’s imagination, one favorite use is as a canvas to highlight flowering plants, especially low-growing species, scattered against such a dense groundcover.
-Another preferred practice is to let sheet moss stand alone in a moss garden by making the most of its ability to scale vertical objects and create a bright three-dimensional display that topiary shrubs are hard-pressed to match.
+Another preferred practice is to let sheet moss stand alone in a moss garden by making the most of its ability to scale vertical objects and create a bright, three-dimensional display that topiary shrubs are hard-pressed to match.

-Sheet Moss has layers of triangular leaves that the human eye cannot see without magnification
+Sheet Moss has layers of triangular leaves that the human eye cannot see without magnification.

 Growing Sheet Moss

 Given that sheet moss is such tiny flora, there’s bound to be a spot in the yard for it.
-In exchange for providing a home, sheet moss rewards the grower by radiating a brilliant green that remains throughout winter and summer.
+In exchange for providing a home, sheet moss rewards the grower by radiating a brilliant green throughout winter and summer.